metangdude101/ShreyDatta_BlueStampPortfolio/index.md

 ## Challenges

-When I received the parts for the project, I was surprised to see one board and a bunch of unassembled casing.
-Additionally, I couldn't install CircuitPython onto the board.
-For the board to get CircuitPython, it needs to be plugged into a laptop and turned on.
-However, whenever I plugged the board into my laptop, it wouldn't turn on, no matter what I did.
-If the board didn't turn on, I could not get any code onto it, and the whole project would be over.

-## Solution

-It took me a little while to assemble the case around the board, but it wasn't super hard.
-For CircuitPython, I realized the issue was that my device was not recognizing when the board plugged into it.
-After tinkering with the USB cable connecting my device to the board, I realized if I plugged a specific end of the cable into my board, and then plugged the other end into my laptop, the board would turn on.
-After that, I was able to successfully install CircuitPython on the board.
+Going into this project, I thought I would receive my Memento fully assembled, and ready to install CircuitPython on.
+However, when I actually started this project, I found out that the board for the Memento and its enclosure needed to be assembled.
+The enclosure was two plates that I could screw on onto the top and bottom of the board.
+The enclosure plate that I could screw on to the camera side had a ring of Neopixels on it, that needed to be connected to the board with wiring so I could control them.
+Luckily, the assembly wasn't that hard.
+The next step for setting up the Memento was to install CircuitPython on it.
+Normally, this would be an easy task.
+The Memento typically has its own lithium ion battery, which provides power automatically.
+To install CircuitPython, the Memento just has to be connected to a Laptop via USB, and then CircuitPython can be installed.
+However, I wasn't allowed to use a lithium ion battery, so my Memento's one USB-C port was always used to power it, not to transfer data.
+For some reason, whenever I plugged my Memento into my laptop, it wouldn't turn on, and the laptop wouldn't recognize it as a USB device.
+After a lot of fiddling with the cable, I figured out when I plugged in a specific end of the cable into my Memento first, and then the other end into my laptop, the Memento would turn on and be connected.
+I don't know exactly why it works, but I was able to install CircuitPython with no other hiccups.

 ## Next Steps